 Take inspiration from the billowing, oversized silhouettes of zoot suits, Jil Sander, Kermit the frog as David Byrne, and the present renaissance of wide-leg, high-waist trousers [Harry Styles has entered the chat], and pair your loose suit with an extra-warm turtleneck.
-This one is nearly 50% off and made of cashmere.
-Cashmere.
+This one from the direct-to-consumer luxury brand Quince comes in a variety of neutral fall colorways, and is made of coveted Mongolian cashmere.
 You will never grow cold, looking so mid-century hot.

 The turtleneck surprise